-We now turn to an empirical examination of this prediction using data from China.
-We examine whether industries in which China has comparative advantages relative the rest of the world are more likely to locate closer to the Chinese seaboard.
+We now turn to an empirical examination of this mechanism using data from China.
+We examine whether industries in which China has comparative advantages relative the rest of the world are more likely to locate in places with better access to international markets.
 We proxy for comparative advantages with national export-output ratios, and also rely on the argument that China's comparative advantages lie on labor-intensive industries and proxy for comparative advantages using industry labor intensities from the United States.

 Several factors make China a particularly suitable country for this exercise.
 Its rising external trade has been largely driven by its comparative advantages based on factor endowments.
 Before market-oriented reforms, it has been described as a closed agricultural economy with an economic structure lacking in industrial specialization and agglomeration (Chan et al. 2008).
-After the reforms, increased industrial output and exports have been fueled by-among other factors-a sustained wave of migration of workers into coastal regions (World Bank 2009).
+After the reforms, increased industrial output and exports have been fueled by-among other factors-a sustained wave of migration of workers into coastal regions (World Bank 2009).13